LLNL/axom/src/docs/sphinx/dev_guide/pull_requests.rst

 ======================

 Beyond build and test correctness, we also want to ensure that code follows common conventions before acceptance.
-The following list summarizes concerns we want to identify during pull request reviews and resolve before a pull request is approved for merging.
-Please see the
-`Axom Coding Guide <../../coding_guide_docs/html/index.html>`_ for details on items in this list.
+The following list is a high-level summary of the types of concerns we want to identify during pull request reviews and resolve before a pull request is merged.
+Please see the `Axom Coding Guide <../../coding_guide_docs/html/index.html>`_ for details on items in this list.

  #.
-A new file or directory must be located in in the proper location; e.g.,
+A new file or directory must be placed in its proper location; e.g.,
     in the same directory with existing files supporting related functionality.
  #.
 File contents must be organized clearly and structure must be consistent
     with conventions.